encode/apistar/docs/api-guide/dependency-injection.md

 Class                          | Notes
 -------------------------------|-------
-http.Method                    |
-http.URL                       |
-http.Scheme                    |
-http.Host                      |
-http.Port                      |
-http.Path                      |
-http.QueryString               |
-http.QueryParams               |
-http.QueryParam                | A single query parameter, looked up against the parameter name. http.Headers                   |
-http.Header                    | A single query parameter, looked up against the parameter name. http.Body                      |
-http.Request                   |
-http.PathParams                | The matched path parameters for the incoming request.
+http.Method                    | The http method, as an uppercased string. http.URL                       | The full request URL, as a string-like object. http.Scheme                    | The scheme, either `http` or `https`. http.Host                      | The server hostname, as a string. http.Port                      | The server port, as an integer. http.Path                      | The URL path, excluding any querystring. http.QueryString               | The querystring from the URL. eg. "color=red&size=medium". http.QueryParam                | A single query parameter, looked up against the parameter name. http.Headers                   | A multidict http.Header                    | A single query parameter, looked up against the parameter name. http.Body                      | The request body, as a bytestring. http.Request                   | The incoming request.
+Includes `url`, `method`, `headers`, and `body` attributes. http.PathParams                | The matched path parameters for the incoming request.
 App                            | The current application.
-Made available as `App` for both sync and async applications.
+Made available as `App` for both multithreaded and async applications.
 Route                          | The matched route for the incoming request.
 Exception                      | `None` unless exception handling is running. server.wsgi.WSGIEnviron        | Only for `App`.